 He is currently the Managing Director of EnergyLink Services, a multidisciplinary renewable energy and energy efficiency consultancy and project developer.
 As an energetic and dynamic start up, EnergyLink Services are empowering the environment via development of solutions which are ultimately helping to transition the world to a low carbon future.

-Natalia McGregor is the Environment and Sustainability Manager for ANZ at Sims Metal Management.
-She has a diverse background in environmental management & compliance having worked in consulting, aviation, marine construction, LNG and roads.
+Natalia McGregor has a diverse background in environmental management & compliance having worked in consulting, aviation, marine construction, LNG and roads.